astercapital/airless/docs/tutorials/gcp/core-infrastructure.md

 ### The Need for `_raw` Storage

 In data processing pipelines like those often built with Airless, it's crucial to have intermediate storage layers.
-The `_raw` storage bucket (e.g., `${var.env}-aster-data-platform-raw` in `storage.tf`) serves several key purposes:
+The `_raw` storage bucket (e.g., `${var.env}-datalake-raw` in `storage.tf`) serves several key purposes:

 1.  **Error Handling & Debugging:** When a function fails processing a message, the original message data and error details can be stored in the `_raw` bucket (or a dedicated error location).
 This prevents data loss and allows for later analysis and reprocessing.
 The Error function often coordinates this.
 2.  **Data Staging:** Functions might fetch data that needs to be temporarily stored before being processed by a subsequent task or loaded into a final destination.
 The `_raw` or `_landing_tmp` buckets act as these staging areas.